🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 axes[1].set_title('Current Density Distribution', fontsize=12, fontweight='bold')

-axes[1].set_xlabel('X Position')
+axes[1].set_xlabel('X position')

-axes[1].set_ylabel('Y Position')
+axes[1].set_ylabel('Y position')

-plt.colorbar(im2, ax=axes[1], label='Current Density [a.u.]')
+plt.colorbar(im2, ax=axes[1], label='Current density [a.u.]')

-# Current density distribution on cathode surface
+# Current density along the cathode surface

 cathode_j = j[-1, :] # Bottom edge (cathode)